You Snooze, You Lose, Florida! Don’t Drive Drowsy

 ~ Drowsy Driving Prevention Week reminds motorists to drive alert ~

-TALLAHASSEE, Fla. – The Florida Department of Highway Safety and Motor Vehicles (DHSMV) is leading the Drowsy Driving Prevention Week campaign starting this Labor Day weekend.
-DHSMV reminds motorists to get adequate rest before getting behind the wheel, take breaks to remain alert and never drive drowsy.
-DHSMV is partnering with the Florida Department of Transportation, Florida Department of Health, Florida Sheriffs Association, Florida Police Chiefs Association, Florida Trucking Association and AAA – The Auto Club Group to recognize September 1-10, 2017 as Drowsy Driving Prevention Week.
+TALLAHASSEE, Fla. – The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) is leading the Drowsy Driving Prevention Week campaign starting this Labor Day weekend.
+FLHSMV reminds motorists to get adequate rest before getting behind the wheel, take breaks to remain alert and never drive drowsy.
+FLHSMV is partnering with the Florida Department of Transportation, Florida Department of Health, Florida Sheriffs Association, Florida Police Chiefs Association, Florida Trucking Association and AAA – The Auto Club Group to recognize September 1-10, 2017 as Drowsy Driving Prevention Week.

 Florida’s Ronshay Dugans Act was established in 2010 and recognizes the first week in September as Drowsy Driving Prevention Week.
 In 2008, eight-year old Ronshay Dugans lost her life after a cement truck driver fell asleep at the wheel and hit the school bus she was riding.
 Drowsy Driving Prevention Week honors her memory by reminding Florida of the impact drowsy driving can have.

 “Being alert behind the wheel is critical to highway safety,” said FHP Director, Colonel Gene S. Spaulding.
 “It is important for every driver to understand the dangers of drowsy driving.
 Making the decision to pull into a rest area when fatigued can save lives.”